SapirDahan/Galaxy10_Classifiers/README.md

 ## Embedding Comparison Using K-Nearest Neighbors

-To evaluate the impact of feature quality, we trained a fixed K-Nearest Neighbors classifier (\(k = 3\)) on embeddings generated from different vision models, including ViTs, CLIP, DINOv2, and ResNet-101 (with and without fine-tuning).
-This allowed us to isolate the influence of the embeddings themselves.
+To evaluate the impact of feature quality, we trained a K-Nearest Neighbors classifier on embeddings generated from different vision models—including ViTs, CLIP, DINOv2, and ResNet-101 (with and without fine-tuning).
+For each embedding source, we performed hyperparameter tuning to select the optimal value of k, allowing us to fairly isolate the influence of the embeddings themselves.

 | Embedding Source              | Accuracy | Balanced Acc. | Precision | Recall | F1 Score |
 |------------------------------|----------|----------------|-----------|--------|----------|